duckdb/duckdb-rs/README.md

 See to [Contributing.md](CONTRIBUTING.md)

-### Checklist

-- Run `cargo +nightly fmt` to ensure your Rust code is correctly formatted.
-- Run `cargo clippy --fix --allow-dirty --all-targets --workspace --all-features -- -D warnings` to fix all clippy issues.
-- Ensure `cargo test --all-targets --workspace --features "modern-full extensions-full"` reports no failures.

-### TODOs

-- [x] Refactor the ErrorCode part, it's borrowed from rusqlite, we should have our own
-- [ ] Support more type
-- [x] Update duckdb.h
-- [x] Adjust the code examples and documentation
-- [x] Delete unused code / functions
-- [x] Add CI
-- [x] Publish to crate

 ## License

 DuckDB and libduckdb-sys are available under the MIT license.
 See the LICENSE file for more info.